You don’t always need additional plugins to manage the product visibility in your WooCommerce store.

 Now you know how to hide products without plugins

-When implementing code-based solutions, always use a child theme for your modifications!
+When implementing code-based solutions, always use a child theme or a plugin for your modifications!